KaiPonel/UMDRacingSIM/README.md

 ## Current state of the Project
 The project currently consists of the following content:
-- **Simulation Framework** - This includes Carla, UnrealEngine and all dependencies related to them in order to create a proper simulation.
+- **Simulation Framework** - This includes CARLA, UnrealEngine and all dependencies related to them in order to create a proper simulation.
 - **Maps** - 5 sample maps for the different disciplines the car will face in the Formula Students Competition, according to their rulebook.
 - **Car Model** - A (non parameterized) model of the UMD's 2022/2023 racing car.
 - **Dummy Script** - A script which demonstrates how to control a vehicle in CARLA using python. <br/>